bitsyamagu/methyl-stat/README.md

 - methylblock
   - methylblock detects highly methylated regions from results of methylcall.
 - f5_to_fq
-  - fastq extraction tool for reads with ModbaseProbs data.
+  - fastq extraction tool for reads with ModbaseProbs data stored in fast5 files.
 - ont2bisul
   - ont2bisul transforms an ONT's BAM file to a virtually Bisul-converted BAM file to utilize IGV for detailed visualization.